Jiewen96/PythonforAnalytics/README.md

 python3 setup.py install

 ### Algorithm
-The base contains one function and one class.
+The base.py contains one function and one class.
 The function contained simply prints 'Hello World' when called.
 The salad class consists two functions: read and write.
 Read transforms the input values into separate files and write function turns these files into a dictionary.

 ### Final Output